The Rise and Fall of R&D Networks: Basic facts about the evolution of R D networks

+Figure \ref{fig:aggr_net} denotes the presence of different phases in the evolution of the R\&D network.
+The plots suggest a significant growth of the network until 1997, and a reversal of this trend aftermath.
+Interestingly, such a rise-and-fall pattern is also present in sectoral networks.
+Indeed, Figure \ref{fig:sec_net} shows that -- although with different intensities -- all plotted sectors display a concentration of alliance activities in 1993 and 1997, followed by a decline in the number of alliances in the 2000s decade.
+Incidentally, notice that the same rise-and-fall dynamics is displayed by sectors which are very different in terms of technological characteristics \citep[e.g. Pharmaceutical and Aircrafts and Parts, see][]{rosenkopf2007comparing}.

-A deeper investigation shows that the growth in size of the R\&D network in the mid-nineties corresponds to a decrease in its density (defined as the number of existing links divided by the number of all possible links in the network).
-This is shown in Fig. \ref{fig:density}, where the density of the pooled R\&D network, (and its mid-nineties decline), is compared to the network size (and its mid-nineties peak).
-This means that the expansion of the R\&D network was not generated by an increase of the alliances among the firms that were already part of the network.
-Instead, it was mainly the result of new alliances created by entrant firms.
-After the ``golden age'', the shrinking of the network is associated with a decrease in the number of nodes.
-This fall in the number of firms participating into alliances has however no effect on the density of the network, which remains constant until the end of the observation period (cf. Fig. \ref{fig:density}).
+Figure \ref{fig:density} provides important additional elements about the network dynamics in our sample.
+The figure shows the evolution of the network density (number of existing links divided by the number of all possible links in the network) and the network size of the pooled network, and shows quite starkly that the growth in the size of the network has been associated to a significant fall in its density.
+This means that the expansion of the R\&D network was heavily driven by new alliances created by entrant firms.
+Moreover, after the ``golden age'', the fall of the network has been associated with a decrease in the number of nodes.
+Because of the importance of entry in the observed R\&D network dynamics, in Section \ref{sec:alliance_formation} we perform separate regression analyses to investigate the determinants of the formation of alliances by entrants.